Trusted Partners

 Usher’s New Look

-CWC has worked with Usher’s nonprofit organization since our founding, with Cammie helping independently for over a decade.
+CWC Alliance has worked with Usher’s nonprofit organization since our founding, with Cammie helping independently for over a decade.
 She is now the Chair of the Board of Directors.
 Usher’s New Look works with youth to give them life-changing programming and set them up for a successful path.
 Working with kids from middle school all the way into college, this foundation provides children with leadership skills and helps them find their passion and pursue it.

 Learn more